 A native of Tuscaloosa, Booth prepped at Tuscaloosa High School, where he played for head coach Kenny Burns.
 He is the son of Billy and Tracey Booth.
 He has one sister, Ashley, and one brother, Brett, who plays baseball for the University of Alabama.
 He earned his bachelor’s degree from AUM in secondary education and sports leadership in 2010.

-A two-time All-Southern States Athletic Conference performer, Sam Judah returns to the Warhawks for his second season as a volunteer assistant coach in 2015.
+A two-time All-Southern States Athletic Conference performer, Sam Judah returns to the Warhawks for his third season as a volunteer assistant coach in 2015.

 Judah enjoyed two standout seasons at AUM, following two seasons at Central Alabama Community College.
 During his time at AUM, the Ozark, Ala., native appeared in 109 games, posting a .379 batting average, 32 doubles, 13 homers and 92 runs batted in.
 He also scored 71 runs.
 On the mound, he made 28 appearances for the Warhawks.
 He tossed 36 1/3 innings and recording 14 saves, including 11 as a senior, a mark which is tied for the third-best season total in school history.
 He struck out 45, while walking only 11.